-- (1) The final regulation preamble indicates that dependents who can be added are those who were directly affected by the status change event plus other dependents (the so-called "tagalong" rule).
+- (1) The final regulation preamble indicates that dependents who can be added are those who were directly affected by the status change event plus other dependents (the so-called "tag-along" rule).
 However, the examples in the regulation only explicitly deal with situations where an employee elects family coverage and adds family members at no additional cost.
 It is not clear, but IRS staff members have informally stated that the "tag-along" rule applies even if the employee must increase an election to add additional dependents.
 Also, the preamble and examples in the regulation indicate that the "tag-along" rule applies to HIPAA events and situations where a spouse terminates employment; it is not clear what other events might be covered by the "tag-along" rule. - (2) It appears this rule does not require that a spouse's coverage include a Health FSA. - (3) By an increase or decrease in dependent care expenses, we mean that the event increases or decreases the amount of expenses that an employee can have reimbursed on a tax-free basis under Code section 129 from a dependent care assistance plan.
-For example, if the employee gets married and his or her spouse does not work outside the home, the spouse would be available to care for a child, and thus the employee may not be able to claim that dependent care expenses are being used to enable the employee to be gainfully employed a condition that must be satisfied for the expense to be reimbursed on a tax-free basis under Code section 129.
+For example, if the employee gets married and his or her spouse does not work outside the home, the spouse would be available to care for a child, and thus the employee may not be able to claim that dependent care expenses are being used to enable the employee to be gainfully employed - a condition that must be satisfied for the expense to be reimbursed on a taxfree basis under Code section 129.
 Conversely, the marriage can increase the amount of expenses reimbursable under the dependent care assistance plan if, for example, a new spouse or stepchild is a "qualifying individual" for whom dependent care assistance can be received.
 A spouse's death or divorce might lead to fewer dependent care expenses eligible for reimbursement under section 129 if, for example, the spouse was a "qualifying individual."
-Conversely, if the spouse was not employed outside the home, the death or divorce might require the employee to pay for a caregiver in order to remain gainfully employed, and therefore the expenses may be reimbursed on a tax-free basis under section 129.
+Conversely, if the spouse was not employed outside the home, the death or divorce might require the employee to pay for a caregiver in order to remain gainfully employed, and therefore the expenses may be reimbursed on a tax-free basis under section 129. - (4) Most employees are entitled to certain rights under the Family and Medical Leave Act (FMLA), whether or not the benefits are provided through a cafeteria plan.
+Employees generally must receive up to 12 weeks of unpaid FMLA leave, although the employee or employer generally can choose to substitute available paid leave for unpaid leave.
+During FMLA leave, the employer must maintain group health coverage (including FSA coverage) on the same conditions as coverage would be provided if the employee had not taken the leave.
+An employee's entitlement to other benefits during FMLA leave is determined by the employer's established policy for providing such benefits when the employee is on other forms of paid or unpaid leave (as appropriate).